zuozhenggh/learning-library/create-labs/labs/3-labs-templates-folder-structure/3-labs-templates-folder-structure.md

 # Understand the Learning-Library Folder Structure

-## Introduction
+## INTRODUCTION
 This lab describes the prescribed folder structure that we need follow to develop labs and workshops
 ### Objectives

-* Understand the Learning Library Folder Structure
+* Understand the Learning Library Foldser Structure
 * Get to know the Components
 * Set up the GitHub Environment
 ## **STEP 1:** Learning Library Folder Structure